 The good news on this worrisome issue is this: studies in areas that took a proactive approach to this issue and passed coal-tar sealant bans have shown a significant reduction in PAH pollution, so we know these local protections work.

-That’s why we’re so excited to be working with so many local Wisconsin communities who are now considering taking action on this issue.
+That’s why we’re so excited to work with so many local Wisconsin communities who have taken action, or are are now considering taking action, to ban these harmful products.
 Many local elected officials have expressed to us a strong interest in taking these important, common-sense steps to protect ourselves and our environment from this easily controlled pollutant.

-For more information on coal-tar sealants and to find an event near you, please visit www.cleanwisconsin.org/pah.
+For more information on coal-tar sealants, please visit www.cleanwisconsin.org/pah.